Disability Insurer Profiles: Guardian

 - your loss of income is less than 20% of prior income . . . .”

 When read together, these provisions essentially mean that if you are partially disabled and working in another occupation, Guardian includes the additional income earned in that occupation when determining your current monthly income.
 This is important because you could lose your residual disability benefits if, after adding in your additional income, your loss of income amounts to less than 20% of your prior income.
-If you have this residual rider in your policy, you should be aware that accepting part time work could jeopardize your ability to collect residual disability benefits.
+If you have this residual rider in your disability insurance policy, you should be aware that accepting part time work could jeopardize your ability to collect residual disability benefits.

 Read more about residual disability benefits.